concur/developer.concur.com/oauth-20/app-center-flow.markdown

 ###  Concur

 * To deploy the app in a production environment, Concur certifies the partner application.
-For more information on the Concur App Certification process, see [ App Certification][2]
+For more information on the Concur App Certification process, see [App Certification][2].
 * After the partner application is certified, Concur registers the partner application, creates a listing for the application in the Concur App Center, and enables the app listing.

 ##  App Center Flow Step-by-Step